yiil/final-apidocs/beta/resources/passwordcredential.md

 # passwordCredential resource type

 Contains a password credential associated with an application or a service principal.
-The **passwordCredentials** property of the [ServicePrincipal] entity and of the [Application] entity is a collection of **PasswordCredential**.
+The **passwordCredentials** property of the [servicePrincipal](serviceprincipal.md) entity and of the [application] entity is a collection of **PasswordCredential**.

 ### JSON representation